 The script should be detailed enough that you know what you need to show without missing the important topics.
-Unless the screencast is particularly complicated - for instance, going through a complex series of steps using the mouse and keyboard - there is no need to write out each and every step.
-A script that has just enough detail allows for improvisation and makes the screencast more natural.
+Unless the screencast is particularly complicated - for instance, going through

 A good script has a clear beginning and end.
 The beginning should tell the viewer what the screencast is all about.
 The end should have a strong summary of what the screencast has taught or accomplished.